 Step 5: Final Rinse

-Rinse off the pieces with water and then hang them to dry.
+The materials are rinsed off with water and then hung out to dry.

 Step 6: Drying